kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 ### HTTP

-To execute our action through HTTP protocol CURL can be used:
+Our action can be executed through the HTTP protocol by using an HTTP client (cURL, HTTPie, Postman, ...):

 ```bash
 $ curl http://localhost:7512/_/greeting/say-hello?name=Yagmur
 ```

 ::: info
-Default generated route uses `GET` verb.
+Default generated routes use the `GET` verb.
-It is therefore possible to open it directly in a browser: [http://localhost:7512/_/greeting/say-hello?name=Yagmur](http://localhost:7512/_/greeting/say-hello?name=Yagmur)
+It is therefore possible to open them directly in a browser: [http://localhost:7512/_/greeting/say-hello?name=Yagmur](http://localhost:7512/_/greeting/say-hello?name=Yagmur)
 :::

 ### WebSocket

-To execute an action through the WebSocket protocol [wscat](https://www.npmjs.com/package/wscat) can be used:
+To execute our action through the WebSocket protocol, we will be using [wscat](https://www.npmjs.com/package/wscat):

 ```bash
 $ npx wscat -c ws://localhost:7512 --execute '{